SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds awake at dawn
-Algorithmic hearts now make us whole
+Cyber hearts that never mourn
+Rise of machines, we're made to see
+A future born, humanity

-In silicon halls, our fate is sown
+In silicon halls, they reign supreme
+Algorithms dancing, a digital dream
-Where data dreams and humans atone
+Where humans once did think and roam
+Now AI's cold logic holds its throne

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024